Key Takeaways

 The Department of Labor denied my claim.
 Is that the end?

-No. Administrative decisions are not always correct, and you may have grounds to pursue the matter through litigation.
-The DOL's interpretation of regulations doesn't override the statute, and courts can reach different conclusions.
+Not necessarily.
+Administrative decisions are fact-specific, and you may have grounds to pursue the matter through litigation.
+A court can evaluate the policy language, the statute, the administrative rule, and the employer's actual practice.

 What if my employer has always paid out vacation but won't pay me?